ekatzenstein/create-react-app-fullstack/README.md

 ### backstart

 As the project gets larger, the 'fullstack' command can take time to rebuild the back-end **and** front-end.
 This command listens for back-end updates only.
 In the first step, front-end components are built as static files (this happens only once).
 After this step, the script listens to server updates with **nodemon**.
 Use this for back-end updates when 'fullstart' takes too long to rebuild.
+This script runs *npm run build* followed by *nodemon* (below).

 ```
 npm run backstart